Polycystic Ovarian Syndrome (PCOS)

 Polycystic ovaries (PCO) and Polycystic ovarian syndrome (PCOS) are reproductive issues.

 PCO is defined by multiple cystic growths on the ovaries, whereas PCOS is a syndrome that mimics the same symptoms as PCO but without the cysts!
-Whilst the conditions present with quite a complex set of symptoms, a common cause is insulin resistance.
+Whilst the conditions present with quite a complex set of symptoms, there are various underlying factors which can drive PCOS in a women and these drivers can differ, for some it is related to inflammation, for others the adrenals play a big role and for others still insulin issues are the primary drivers.
+That is insulin resistance.
 Insulin is a hormone with many roles, but in particular it controls the metabolism of sugars and starches, and when the cells become resistant to insulin, the body can no longer control blood glucose.

 PCO SIGNS & SYMPTOMS